 4 Citations for WAY 161503 hydrochloride

 Citations are publications that use Tocris products.
 Selected citations for WAY 161503 hydrochloride include:

 Banas et al (2011) Deconstructing antiobesity compound action: requirement of serotonin 5-HT2B receptors for dexfenfluramine anorectic effects.
 Neuropsychopharmacology 36 423 PMID: 20927048

 Hirono (2017) Monoaminergic modulation of GABAergic transmission onto cerebellar globular cells.
 Neuropharmacology 118 79 PMID: 28300552

 Doslikova et al (2013) 5-HT2C receptor agonist anorectic efficacy potentiated by 5-HT1B receptor agonist coapplication: an effect mediated via increased proportion of pro-opiomelanocortin neurons activated.
 J Neurosci 33 9800 PMID: 23739976

 Do you know of a great paper that uses WAY 161503 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for WAY 161503 hydrochloride